On Difference of Enhanced Power Graph and Power Graph of a Finite Group: Introduction

+Given this, we need to understand the set of isolated vertices which are removed, that is, vertices which have the same neighbourhoods in $\mathsf{Pow}(G)$ and $\mathsf{EPow}(G)$.
+This is done in the next two sections, where we also note a connection between $D(G)$ and the Gruenberg--Kegel graph of $G$.
+(This graph, sometimes called the prime graph, is connected with several graphs defined on $G$, as discussed in the survey~\cite{cm}.)

-The first main result of this work is regarding the universality of the difference graph $D(G)$.
+The next main result of this work shows the universality of the difference graph $D(G)$.
 Theorem \ref{universal-theorem} shows that given any finite graph $\Gamma$, there exists a finite abelian group $G$ such that $\Gamma$ is an induced subgraph of $D(G)$.

 We next concentrate on the connectedness of the difference graph.
 There have been many works on connectivity of various graphs in recent times.
 The authors Aalipour et al. in \cite[Question 40]{akbari-cameron} asked about the connectivity of power graphs when all the dominating vertices are removed.
 Later, Cameron and Jafari \cite{cameron-jafari-power} answered this question for power graphs and Bera {\it et.al.} \cite{bera-hiranya-mukherjee-power} answered this question for enhanced power graphs.
 Regarding connectedness of $D(G)$, our main results are \begin{itemize} \item if $G$ is a finite group which is not a $p$-group and with non-trivial center, then $D(G)$ is connected.
 (Theorem \ref{non-trivial-center}) \item if $G_1,G_2, G_3$ be three finite groups such that $G_1\times G_2 \times G_3$ is not a $p$-group, then $D(G_1\times G_2 \times G_3)$ is connected.
 (Theorem \ref{direct-product-theorem}) \item $D(S_n)$ is connected if and only if $n \geq 8$.
 (Theorem \ref{Sn-connected-theorem}) \item If $n\geq 18$, $D(A_n)$ is connected.
 (Theorem \ref{An-connected-theorem}) \item $D(D_n)$ is a connected graph if and only if $n$ is not a prime power.
 (Theorem \ref{Dn-connected-theorem}) \item $D(D_n \times D_m)$ is disconnected if and only if $n$ and $m$ are powers of same odd prime.
 (Theorem \ref{direct-product-dihedral}) \end{itemize}